-Dominique Citroen is manager of famous musicians.
-She represents jazz pianist Peter Beets, the versatile cellist Lidy Blijdorp, chromatic harmonica player Hermine Deurloo, the international Chianti Ensemble, pianist Nathalia Milstein, violist Yamen Saadi, pianist Caspar Vos, Tobias Borsboom and Hermine Deurloo met Mike Boddé.
+Dominique Citroen represents special musicians; cellist Lidy Blijdorp, pianist Nathalia Milstein, jazz pianist Peter Beets, pianist Tobias Borsboom, chromatic harmonica player Hermine Deurloo, violinist Julija Hartig, the international Chianti Ensemble, pianist Helena Basilova, Matangi, GoYa Quartet and Hermine Deurloo with Mike Boddé.

 ©Jacques Happe / AD.nl